Abdul-samad502/HACKERS_WORLD/README.md

 # HACKERS_WORLD
-this is my git repository
+This is my git repository
-author:Abdul_samad
+Author:Abdul_samad